 Common Errors: Once you load up the firmware, grblHAL is expecting normally closed limit and probe switches.
 If you use normally open limit switches, you will get error message from bCNC that say: "XYZHSEP".
 These are seven individual error messages that are associated with not having the expected hardware configuration.
 You can fix these by opening the terminal and sending the following commands: $5 = 7 (this inverts the x, y, and z end stops, fixing the X, Y, and Z errors).
 Sending $14 = 70 inverts the emergency stop (E), hold (H) and start (S) switches.
 Sending $6 = 1 inverts the probe switch, fixing the P error.

 The first step in CNC milling is drawing what you want planned.
 This is done in Computer Aided Drafting (CAD) programs.
-While there are a number of good CAD programs for generating .stl files for 3D printing, this doesn't work for CNC milling.
+While there are a number of good CAD programs for generating .stl files for 3D printing, this doesn't easily translate to CNC milling.
 Inkscape is a commonly used program for creating 2 dimensional drawings.
-Once you have a two dimensional drawing, you need to translate that into GCode using CAM software.
+It is not something I have experience with.
+One option is LibreCAD.
+Another option is a python based, open source program called EZDXF that has a plugin (r12writer) that allows you to generate dxf files.
+Once you have a two dimensional drawing, you can translate that into GCode using CAM software.

 CAM is an acronym for Computer Assisted Manufacturing.
 Here is a reddit page that discusses some of the options.